Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Introduction

 Because they were designed for different purposes, another difference appears between the two languages: the way the algebraic part of the calculus is treated.
-In $\llin$, the algebraic structure is captured with a rewrite system, whereas in $\lalg$ terms are considered up to algebraic equivalence.
+In $\olin$, the algebraic structure is captured with a rewrite system, whereas in $\oalg$ terms are considered up to algebraic equivalence.

-The two choices -- call-by-value versus call-by-name, algebraic equality versus algebraic reduction -- allow one to construct four possible calculi.
-We name them \llinred, \llineq, \lalgred, and \lalgeq, see Figure~\ref{tab:linalg} where they are presented according to their evolution policy and the way they take care of the algebraic part of the language.
+The two choices -- call-by-value versus call-by-name and algebraic equality versus algebraic reduction -- allow one to construct four possible calculi.
+We name them \llinred, \llineq, \lalgred, and \lalgeq.
+See Figure~\ref{tab:linalg} where they are presented according to their evaluation policy and the way they take care of the algebraic part of the language.

-Inspired by $\llin$ and $\lalg$, the operational semantics of the four languages we introduce slightly differ from the original ones for focusing on the particularities of the calculi we are interested in: reduction strategy and handling of algebraic structure in {\em programs}.
+Inspired by $\olin$ and $\oalg$, the operational semantics of these four languages differ slightly from the original ones to better emphasise their characteristics: the reduction strategy and the handling of algebraic structure.